 Retaining walls are among the structures that are subject to exposure to salt spray, whether it be from passing vehicles on roads where de-icing salts are used or from their installation in coastal areas.

 The durability of these structures is frequently questioned, and seeing them reinforced with the so-called corrosion-resistant reinforcement is not uncommon.
 Other techniques used to extend the life of these walls include the use of sacrificial anodes or cathodic protection as well as the use of corrosion-inhibiting additives in concrete mixtures or the application of a sealant on the wall sections themselves.

 In coastal areas and in urban areas near roads where de-icing salts are used, witnessing the degradation of architectural/decorative concrete structures is not uncommon.
 Whether it is the coloration of the surface of the decorative concrete elements or, in the extreme, the collapse of parts of the concrete surface as a result of the corrosion of the reinforcing steel, these situations are highly undesirable and subject to significant rehabilitation and repair costs.

-Aware of the reality of the market for architectural/decorative concrete pieces, Pultrall has developed a product specially adapted to this application.
 Indeed, the bars are white, a perfect complement to the natural color of the concrete.
 They are also nearly twice as resistant in tension as steel, allowing installation under minimal concrete cover and unparalleled shrinkage/cracking control.
 In short, these products offer an unmatched quality–price ratio.